Lander type

 A review directory is the connective tissue of a casino affiliate site.
 On its own, a single review is a strong page, but a catalogue of reviews with no index leaves readers and search engines to find each one by chance.
 A directory fixes that.
 It gathers every review into one hub, so a visitor can browse the full set, sort by rating, or jump straight to the casino they came for.
 That browsing experience keeps readers on the site longer and moves them toward the review, and eventually the sign-up, they were looking for.

 It matters just as much for structure.
 Search engines reward a site they can crawl cleanly, and a directory links every review into one place, spreading internal link equity and giving crawlers a clear route to the whole catalogue.
 The trouble with a hand-built index is that it goes stale the moment you add a review and forget to update it.
 CasinoLanders removes that maintenance by rendering the directory from your live casino library through dynamic variables.
 New reviews appear on their own, ratings stay current, and the AI adds the ItemList schema and SEO structure, so the hub is always complete.
-One-click deploy takes it live on your own domain with Cloudflare, DNS, and SSL configured for you.
+To publish, add your domain on the Domains page, point one DNS A record at the server IP, and click Verify for a free Let's Encrypt SSL certificate.

 Frequently asked questions